jkellerman/shortly/README.md

 #### CRUD app

 This could be updated to a real CRUD app, which would include updating, reordering and deleting individual links.

+#### Create more global styles

+After going back into the project and making amendments, I realised some extra global styles for things like text color would be handy, similar to custom properties when using css/scss.